jonathan-vella/azure-arc-enabled-sql-server/arc-sql-activate-pcore-license/README.md

----
-services: Azure SQL
-platforms: Azure
-author: anosov1960
-ms.author: sashan
-ms.date: 06/24/2024
----
+# Activate P-Core License for SQL Server

+Version: v1.2025.12
+Last updated: 2025-12-16

-# Overview
+## Overview

-This script performes a scheduled activation of a SQL Server p-core license.
+This script performs a scheduled activation of a SQL Server p-core license.

 # Required permissions